Regarding the virtual encrypted message of this virtual currency, Santa Yuen Dai Yue

 The only thing I can say is that, as I've written before, I think there's a good chance that this had a positive meaning.

-I've thought about it a lot, and I believe that if one were to identify with some kind of entity related to the Roman Empire of white Europeans, they would have converted and entrusted their assets to that power through a virtual reorganization of power and wealth (assuming that this is the case if they were already incorporated into the conversion theory at a young age).
+I've thought about it a lot, and I've concluded that if I were to identify myself with some kind of entity related to the Roman Empire of white Europeans, I would have reverted to that power and entrusted it with a virtual reorganization and budget (assuming that this was already incorporated into the theory of reversion at a young age).

-Or, if the Roman Anima theory is true, as indicated by the time of birth in Rome, and if one's registered domicile is there, then I hypothesize that this could be a coincidental message about the meaning of Satoshinakamoto's personal code.
+Or, if the Roman Anima theory is true, as indicated by the time of my birth in Rome, and I was originally domiciled there, then I hypothesize that this is a coincidental message about the meaning of Satoshinakamoto's personal code.

-I've reconsidered the virtual code that asks for withdrawal from a legitimate currency called SantaATMOokoshi.
+I've reconsidered the virtual code that I want to withdraw from a legitimate currency called SantaATMOokoshi.

-However, the more I think about it, the more obstacles there are, and it may have been impossible.
+However, the more I think about it, the more I realize that there may have been too many obstacles to overcome.

-As a story, if this is motivated by malice,
+As a story, if this were to come from malice,

 As a realization,

-We are in an era of public announcement of the world of Anima.
-I learned about it, and
+We are in the era of the public announcement of the world of Anima.

-It feels like I came from here in ancient times,
+It felt like I came from here in an ancient time,

 and I am here now.